spring-projects/spring-integration-aws/README.md

 Where you should specify the port on which you have ran the Kinesalite service.
 Also you can use for you testing purpose a copy of `org.springframework.integration.aws.KinesisLocalRunning` in the `/test` directory of this project.

+## Lock Registry for Amazon DynamoDB

+Starting with _version 2.0_, the `DynamoDbLockRegistry` implementation is available.
+Certain components (for example aggregator and resequencer) use a lock obtained from a `LockRegistry` instance to ensure that only one thread is manipulating a group at a time.
+The `DefaultLockRegistry` performs this function within a single component; you can now configure an external lock registry on these components.
+When used with a shared `MessageGroupStore`, the `DynamoDbLockRegistry` can be use to provide this functionality across multiple application instances, such that only one instance can manipulate the group at a time.
+This implementation can also be used for the distributed leader elections using a [LockRegistryLeaderInitiator][].
+The `com.amazonaws:dynamodb-lock-client` dependency must be present to make a `DynamoDbLockRegistry` working.

 [Spring Cloud AWS]: https://github.com/spring-cloud/spring-cloud-aws
 [AWS SDK for Java]: http://aws.amazon.com/sdkforjava/
 [Amazon Web Services]: http://aws.amazon.com/